islco/sudo/source/_posts/2016-07-25-django-csv-exporter-the-one-that-does-it-all.md

 ### 1. It loads all data into memory then writes it to a file.

-Because we only support csv exports, we can create our csv file with appropriate headers before iterating over the queryset.
-Then as we generate each item's dataset, we write it's row into the csv immediately.
-We also write it's corresponding files to the zip file while processing.
+Because we only support CSV exports, we can create our CSV file with appropriate headers before iterating over the queryset.
+Then as we generate each item's dataset, we write its row into the CSV immediately.
+We also write its corresponding files to the zip file while processing.

 ### 2. It runs on the request thread which can lead to timeouts for long running operations.

-The ability to run this code in a django_rq worker allows you to respond immidately to requests and send users notifications later.
+The ability to run this code in a django_rq worker allows you to respond immedately to requests and send users notifications later.

 ### 3. It can't handle exporting uploaded files.

 We have talked about sending a link to a zip file this whole time but only mentioned writing to a zip file.
-Our `export` function creates a zip file that includes a csv and all the exported files in the same file structure as they are stored in your Django File Storage.
-Whenever you request an attribute that is a FileField (or ImageField or any other subclass of FileField), we write that file to our zip file archive and create a relative `=HYPERLINK('./photos/profile/asdf.jpg');` entry for our csv.
-Importing the csv into excel should allow you to open the files simply by clicking on the HYPERLINK reference.
+Our `export` function creates a zip file that includes a CSV and all the exported files in the same file structure as they are stored in your Django File Storage.
+Whenever you request an attribute that is a FileField (or ImageField or any other subclass of FileField), we write that file to our zip file archive and create a relative `=HYPERLINK('./photos/profile/asdf.jpg');` entry for our CSV.
+Importing the CSV into excel should allow you to open the files simply by clicking on the HYPERLINK reference.